eltociear/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/government-on-commercial-cloud-plus/overview.md

 sgts_title: Gov on Commercial Cloud
 collection_group: [Singapore Government Tech Stack, What's New]
 description: >
-  CC+ is a Cloud Service Provider (CSP) hosting environment compliant for hosting government agencies’ systems and data with Confidential classification.
+  GCC+ is the Singapore Government’s cloud hosting environment for agencies’ systems and data with Confidential classification.
 ---

 ![GCC+ header banner](/assets/img/GCC-Plus-HeaderBanner-v2.png)

-GCC+ is a Cloud Service Provider (CSP)-hosting environment compliant for consolidating and benefiting the hosting of government agencies’ systems and data with Confidential classification.
+GCC+ is a Cloud Service Provider (CSP)-hosting environment compliant for consolidating the hosting of government agencies’ systems and data with Confidential classification

 It replaces the Government Private Cloud (GPC), which is reaching end of support in mid-2024.
-Compared to GPC, GCC+ offers new business and technical benefits to agencies and Central.
+Compared to GPC, GCC+ offers new business and technical benefits to government agencies.

+Agencies may subscribe to GCC+ services for hosting Intranet or Internet application systems with Confidential security classification.

 GCC+ is the first of its kind in-country CSP arrangement for government use, and is part of the [Singapore Government Tech Stack](/singapore-government-tech-stack/){:target="\_blank"}.